samdsmx/website/es_ES/get-started/codelab/index.md

     emparejada cada vez que haces hot reload o guardas la app.

 {{site.alert.tip}}
-  Si ves la siguiente advertencia en el hot reloadIf, considera reiniciar la app:
+  Si ves la siguiente advertencia en el hot reload, considera reiniciar la app:
    **Reloading...<br>
   Some program elements were changed during reload but did not run when the view was reassembled; you may need to restart the app (by pressing "R")